 - the decision on whether the board will fill the position or not must be made within 28 days after the vacancy occurs.

 - this exemption does not apply to years in which a mid-term election is held.

-- there are no nominations at all at the student representative elections.
-The board can still choose to fill the vacancy.
+- If there are no nominations at all at the student representative elections the board may not fill the vacancy.

 Reimbursements for parent and staff representative by-elections

 To receive reimbursement, all claims for actual and reasonable costs for by-elections must be submitted as soon as possible to the Ministry, by providing detailed invoices and completing the appropriate form.
 The claim form is available on the Ministry of Education website.

 Funding is not available for a student by-election.